michaelhaaf/2W6-W23/md/pages/calendar.md

 [pm1]: ../assignments/milestone1 "Project Milestone 1: worth 15%, due TBD"
 [pm2]: ../assignments/milestone2 "Project Milestone 2: worth 15%, due TBD"

-[tut1]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter "MDN: Marking up a Letter.
+[tutDocument]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter "MDN: Marking up a Letter.
 Make sure you are familiar with all of the HTML elements covered in this tut."
+[tutWebsite]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure "MDN: Document and website structure.
+This is a very helpful tutorial for getting started on Lab2."

 [actBoilerplate]: ../tutorials/boilerplate.html "Completed Boilerplate HTML file, with all elements commented."
 [actVSCode1]: https://www.youtube.com/watch?v=V8vizNQKtx0 "Web Dev Simplified (YouTube): This video shows how to use 'Emmets' in VS Code to generate HTML tags and boilerplate automatically."